dhui808/software-concepts/windows/bluetooth.md

 	In Devices settings, select Send or receive files via Bluetooth.
 	In Bluetooth File Transfer, select Receive files
 	From the mobile, select the file (image) > Share > Share via > Bluetooth > Select the computer to send file to

+### Pair two Windows PC
+	Start  > Settings  > Bluetooth & devices , and then turn on Bluetooth
+	> Devices > Add device > Bluetooth
+	Select the other Windows PC from the discovered Bluetooth devices Connect
+	From the other Windows PC, click yes.
+	From the first Windows PC, click Done.

+### Send files over Bluetooth in Windows
+	Pair the two Windows PC.
+	Start > Settings > Bluetooth & devices > Device
+	> Send or receive files via Bluetooth (This may not be allowed in organization devices.)
+	> choose the device you want to share to > Next Select Browse > the file or files to share > Open > Next (which sends it) > Finish.
+	On the receiving device, have your friend accept the file.